 Pixie, kobold, elf, and sprite, All are on their rounds tonight; In the wan moon’s silver ray, Thrives their helter-skelter play.Joel Benton

-Gentle Reader, have you ever placed a tool down, only to later discover it has vanished into thin air?
-Do your tools ever become unexplainably dull or corroded within what seems like just a few days after cleaning and sharpening them?
+Beloved Customer, have you ever placed a tool down, only to later discover it has vanished into thin air?
+Do your tools ever become inexplicably dull or corroded within what seems like just a few days after cleaning and sharpening them?
 If so, you may have an Iron Pixie infestation without realizing it.

-These piratical pixies become especially joyful if the owner of the snatched tool is unable to find it after much frantic searching, and is eventually forced to buy a replacement.
+These piratical pixies become especially joyful if the owner of the snatched tool is unable to find it after much frantic searching and he is eventually forced to buy a replacement.
 Only when they see the replacement tool will the pernicious pixies permit the owner to locate the pilfered tool, usually in a deplorably rusty, chipped and paint-covered condition.
 Nasty, vicious little creatures!

-We’ll come back to the supernatural aspects of woodworking tools, but first let’s examine some more mundane details about sharpening blades, and a few things that typically go wrong with them.
+We’ll come back to the supernatural impacts of these maniacal monsters on woodworking tools, but first let’s examine some more mundane details about sharpening blades, and a few things that typically go wrong with them.

 The Ideal Bevel Angle

 There is such a thing as an “ideal bevel angle” for each blade in each cutting situation, one that cuts the wood quickly, cleanly, with minimum force expenditure and that keeps the blade effectively sharp for the maximum amount of cutting possible, but determining this angle is not an easy calculation since it is difficult and expensive to actually observe what is happening at the cutting edge from a shaving’s-eye-view.